-The decrease in interest income for the three months ended March 31, 2022 compared to the same period in the prior year was immaterial.
-The decrease was primarily driven by the interest of 0.58% on the loan to the CEO described in Note 14, Related-Party Transactions, to our notes to the condensed consolidated financial statements.
+The decrease in interest income for the three months ended June 30, 2022 compared to the same prior year period was immaterial reflecting the interest of 0.58% on the loan to the CEO described in Note 14, Related-Party Transactions, to our notes to the condensed consolidated financial statements.
 On September 16, 2021, the CEO of the Company repaid the outstanding principal balance and accrued interest on the promissory note.
+The decrease in interest income for the six months ended June 30, 2022 compared to the same prior year period was immaterial.